Dunkl symplectic algebra in generalized Calogero models: Conformal group structure of Calogero wavefunctions

-First, let us consider the Dunkl angular momentum square which coincides with the angular part of the generalized Calogero model \eqref{Homega}.
-The related eigenfunctions are the product of the deformed harmonic polynomial \eqref{hn} and shift function \eqref{phi} as was explained above.
+First, let us consider the Dunkl angular momentum squared, which coincides with the angular part of the generalized Calogero model \eqref{Homega}.
+The related eigenfunctions are the product of the deformed harmonic polynomial \eqref{hn} and shift function \eqref{phi} as explained above.
 The energy levels are obtained immediately using the expression for the angular Hamiltonian \eqref{Homega'}:

-They depend on a single quantum number expressed via the order of the polynomial \eqref{mn}:
+They depend on a single quantum number expressed through the degree of the polynomial \eqref{mn}:

 where $E_0$ is the lowest energy of the Calogero model \eqref{Ekb}.
-This property leads to the highest possible level of degeneracy and maximal superintegrability of the angular system \cite{flp,CalCoul}.
+This property leads to the highest level of degeneracy and maximal superintegrability of the angular system \cite{flp,CalCoul}.
 Note that the eigenstates are not independent but subjected to a constraint inherited from the condition \eqref{dep}.

-Since we deal with the angular system, the wavefunctions have to depend only on the angular coordinates $u_i=\cos\theta_i=x_i/r$ located on unit $d=N-1$ sphere: $u^2=1$.
+Since we are dealing with the angular system, the wavefunctions have to depend only on the angular coordinates $u_i=\cos\theta_i=x_i/r$ located on unit $d$-sphere with $d=N-1$: $\sum_i u_i^2=1$.
 Indeed, the radial coordinate may be eliminated after canceling out the common factor $r^{\beta-\frac12 N +1}$ from both sides of Eq.~\eqref{phihn}.

 Using the wavefunctions of the angular Hamiltonian, the energy eigenfunctions of the (generalized) Calogero model may be constructed in spherical coordinates.
-This fact reflects a common feature of superintegrable Hamiltonians to allow separation of variables in few coordinate systems.
-The simplest and most conventional solution of the generalized Calogero model is given above in terms of the Cartesian coordinated \eqref{En}.
+This fact reflects a common feature of superintegrable Hamiltonians, which allows separation of variables in a few coordinate systems.
+The simplest and most conventional solution of the generalized Calogero model is given in terms of the Cartesian coordinates \eqref{En}.

-First note that the standard similarity transformation with respect to the function $r^{\frac12(N-1)}$, applied to the generalized Calogero (Calogero-Moser) system \eqref{H0}, absorbs the term which is linear in the radial derivative.
-As a result, Hamiltonian acquires the following simple form:
+First, note that the standard similarity transformation with respect to the function $r^{\frac12(N-1)}$, when applied to the generalized Calogero (Calogero-Moser) system \eqref{H0}, absorbs the term that is linear in the radial derivative.
+As a result, the Hamiltonian acquires the following simple form: